top of page

 We continue to receive such good feedback from Anglers, who appreciate the quality of the fish and the peace and solitude of the surroundings.
 Many thanks to Andrew Williams for all his efforts in maintaining our high standards, and for the assistance he has afforded visitors to the site.

 We continue to monitor the quality of the water during this particularly hot spell, but if any visitors become aware of any problems, please contact us at our e mail address, below.
-This year has seen an unusually large number of seagull visitors, probably driven from their usual habitats due to the prevailing weather conditions.
-Andrew has been, and will continue to monitor this to ensure it doesn't become a problem for visitors, or detrimental to the site.

 IDEAS AND SUGGESTIONS